Comprehensive Plan of Action

-The Comprehensive Plan of Action (CPA) is a program adopted in June 1989 at a conference in Geneva held by The Steering Committee of the International Conference on Indo-Chinese Refugees.
+The Comprehensive Plan of Action (CPA) is a program adopted in June 1989 at a conference in Geneva held by the Steering Committee of the International Conference on Indo-Chinese Refugees of the United Nations.
 It was designed to deter and to stop the continuing influx of Indochinese boat people and to cope with an increasing reluctance by third countries to maintain resettlement opportunities for every Vietnamese or Laotian exile, with the threat of countries of first asylum in Southeast Asia to push back asylum seekers.

-Outline of plan

-By changing UNHCR policy toward the Boat people.
-Those who arrived at the camps after the so-called cut-off dates as follows:
+By changing UNHCR policy toward the boat people, those who arrived at the camps after the so-called "cut-off dates" would no longer automatically be considered as prima facie refugees, but only asylum seekers and would have to be screened to qualify for refugee status (screening procedure or procedure to determine refugee status).
+The cut-off dates are: